nginxinc/nginx-one-workshops/labs/lab5/readme.md

 # If they are not set, go ahead and set them again:
 export NAME=s.jobs
-export TOKEN=<insert the token key for One Console that you used previously>
+export TOKEN=<insert the dataplane key for One Console that you used previously>
 ```

 If you updated/changed the JWT token, you will need to login to docker again.
 Skip if everything was still set from before: